brycefrank/pyfor/README.md

 ## Release Status

-Current Release: 0.3.4
+Current Release: 0.4.0

-Release Date: April 20, 2019
+Release Date: []

-Release Status: 0.3 is an adolescent LiDAR data processing package adequate for single tile processing and large acqusitions.
+Release Status: 0.4 is an adolescent LiDAR data processing package adequate for single tile processing and large acqusitions.

 ## What Does pyfor Do?